daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-shouldn't add an other user like if user already liked and comment exists.
+not add an other user like if user already liked and comment exists.

 ```js
 return thingy.addLikeToComment(commentorUserId, commentId, function(err, updatedThingy) {